Community Chat

 4. Public records and collections: This includes -

-• Liens and judgments, foreclosure, bankruptcy
+• Liens, judgments, foreclosure, and bankruptcies

 • Wage garnishments